 Bonus: Need to make changes after moving sites to a new host?

 Moving to a new host shouldn’t result in more work for you (that’s the goal at Flywheel, at least!), but if you do need to make changes after the switch, just remember to always use a staging or local site instead of directly altering the live site.
-If you’re hosting sites with us, we offer staging sites through the Flywheel dashboard or local sites via Local by Flywheel, our free WordPress development app.
+If you’re hosting sites with us, we offer staging sites through the Flywheel dashboard or local sites via Local, our free WordPress development app.

 When you choose a new hosting company that acts more like a partner for your business, migrating lots of WordPress can actually be a lot easier than it seems.
 Have you gone through the experience of transferring from one host to another?
 What’s advice would you give to someone about to start the process?
 Any lessons learned?
 Share your thoughts with us in the comments below!